 normal passage of food through the stomach and intestines

 with X-rays to help diagnose problems of the stomach and/or intestines

 to help with passing tubes into the intestine.

-In young adults between 15 to 20 years old this medicine is used as a second therapy option to:
+In young adults between 15 to 20 years old this medicine is used when other therapies

 treat severe vomiting of known cause or following chemotherapy or radiation treatment